PrintEmail

 Year 6

-In Year 6 students will have four units of study.
-They usually start with the topic of Tourism and Mobility.
-Students explore the history of tourism and its development, its effects on countries and the advantages and disadvantages of it.
-Students also challenge themselves by thinking about how tourism will look like in the future.
+In Year 6 students will have four units of study, including Tourism and Mobility.
+Students explore the history of tourism and its development, its effects on countries and its advantages and disadvantages.
+Students also challenge themselves by thinking about how tourism will look in the future.

 Students then travel back in time to Ancient Greece.
-Here they explore the different city states and the different forms of government.
-As part of this, students will also be thinking about the landscape and geography of Greece and how it affected the the way of life.
-Learning and using map reading skills and distinguishing different forms of maps is part of this unit.
+Here they explore the different city states and forms of government.
+They consider the landscape and geography of Greece and how it affected ways of life.
+Learning and using map reading skills and distinguishing different forms of maps are part of this unit.

 Next, they travel to ancient Rome.
-Students explore how this empire built their towns and cities, how and where the Roman Empire expanded to and what the Romans have contributed to today’s world.
+Students explore how this empire built towns and cities, how and where the Roman Empire expanded and what the Romans have contributed to today’s world.

-Again, students will study an elective unit where they can choose from the following topics: Diversity in Society, Working to Live or Live to Work, Religion in Society, and their own theme which could stem from a current events topic.
+Again, students will study an elective unit where they can choose from the following topics: Diversity in Society, Work to Live or Live to Work, Religion in Society, or their own theme which could stem from a current events topic.